Chrispyb/Frog-Project/ReadMe.txt

 Option '1': Create a new network from scratch.-

 	This option will create a feed forward neural network, and replace any neural network that already exists.
-It will  prompt the user to enter how neurons for each layer and how many hidden layers to add and then create a neural network with those dimensions.
+It will  prompt the user to enter the number of neurons for each layer and the number of hidden layers to add and then create a neural network with those dimensions.

 Option '2': Load a network from the file system.-